 - other commercially relevant information (e.g. product coding information which electronically links the sale to a particular jurisdiction)

 All evidence must be gathered from a third party, such as the bank or IP address, and not from the customer directly.
 After all, the customer could twist the facts to evade paying tax.

-How Vatstack Automates Your Checkout Process
+How Vatstack Automates All VAT Rules

-When you’re working on a checkout process, you can plug in Vatstack Quotes to automatically calculate the total price and the VAT due for every sale.
-It works seamlessly via API.
-It takes the tax treatment settings you had configured in your dashboard and matches it against your customer.
+After that, generate price quotations whenever your customer is about to check out.
+Price quotation requests run through our tax engine to calculate the total price and the VAT due for every sale.
+It works seamlessly via API and takes regional settings you had configured in your dashboard to match it against your customer.